soi-20/brains/_posts/2018-06-22-foundersfund.md

 3/ "There are very few VCs out there with that ability to identify and go large in what will be great companies."

-### From Brian Singerman made Founders Fund’s biggest return ever
+### From "Brian Singerman made Founders Fund’s biggest return ever"

 1/ "I want to be involved with the world’s most important companies.
 Just find and invest in the world’s most important companies and the returns will follow."